heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 L. Delafontaine and H. Louis, with the help of Copilot

+We use CLI tools every day.
+For example, we use `git` to manage our code, `mvn` to build our projects, `java` to run our programs, etc.

-In this practical work, you will create a CLI to process files.
+In this practical work, you will learn how to create a CLI using [picocli](https://picocli.info/).
+This knowledge will be useful for the next practical works and for your future projects where you will need to create a CLI.

 The CLI will take an input file and an output file as arguments.
-It will also take the input file encoding and the output file encoding as arguments.
+It will also take the input file encoding and the output file encoding as optional arguments (the default will be UTF-8).
 The CLI will process the input file and write the result in the output file.
 It will display a message on success and a message on failure.
-It will also display the execution time.

-You will create two versions of the CLI.
-The first version will not use buffers.
-The second version will use buffers.
-You will compare the two versions.

-You will define what the CLI will do.
-You can choose to copy the input file to the output file, to convert the input file to uppercase, to convert the input file to lowercase, to convert the input file to a specific encoding, etc. If you do not have any idea, come to see us and we can give you some ideas.
+You have the freedom to define what the CLI will do.
+You can be creative!
+For example, you can choose to copy the input file to the output file, to convert the input file to lowercase/uppercase, count the number of `e` in the input file, etc. If you do not have any idea, come to see us and we can give you some ideas.

 Multiple groups can choose the same processing and you can share your methodology but please do not copy/paste code from other groups.